 But is Anish’s incredible achievement or something like it a goal you’d aspire to undertake?
 That’s a question worth pondering.
 How far are you willing to push the limits to achieve your dream, on the trail or elsewhere in life?
 For Anish, her Thirst was able to overcome every physical or psychological obstacle in her path and there’s a lesson in that for us all.

-Disclosure: The author purchased this book.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased this book.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.